Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_Deutsch.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

 Sure!
-However, it seems you want me to translate a text that is not included in your request.
-Please provide the specific text you'd like me to translate into German, and I'll be happy to help! 😊
+However, it seems like the text you've provided is a file descriptor or a Python object representing a file rather than actual text to translate.
+Please provide the specific text you would like to have translated into German, and I'll be happy to help! 😊